Carle Vernet: Biography

 Vernet was born in Bordeaux.
-At the age of five, he showed an extraordinary passion for drawing horses, but went through the regular academical course as a pupil of his father and of Nicolas-Bernard Lépicié.
+At the age of five, he showed an extraordinary passion for drawing horses, but went through the regular academic course as a pupil of his father and of Nicolas-Bernard Lépicié.
 Strangely, after winning the Prix de Rome (1782), he seemed to lose interest in the occupation, and his father had to recall him from Rome to prevent his entering a monastery.

 In his "Triumph of Aemilius Paulus", Vernet broke with tradition and drew the horse with the forms he had learnt from nature in stables and riding schools.
 His hunting pieces, races, landscapes, and work as a lithographer were also very popular.

 Carle's sister was executed by the guillotine during the Revolution.
 After this, he gave up art.